SakshiMakwane/missingskill-learning/README.md

 },3000);
 ```
 3.**ParseInt**
-It converts any thing into integer number.It is very risky never used it in mathematical operation.
+It converts anything into an integer number.
+It is very risky to never use it in mathematical operations.
 ``` JAVASCRIPT
 const num = 10.18;